cathei/BakingSheet/README.md

 await sheetContainer.Bake(excelConverter);
 ```

 For Google Sheet, first create your service account through Google API Console.
 Then add it to your sheet with `Viewer` permission.
 Use Google credential for that service account to create converter.
-For detailed information about how to create service account and link to your sheet, see [Google Sheet Converter's README](./BakingSheet.Converters.Google/README.md).
+For detailed information about how to create service account and link to your sheet, see [How to import from Google Sheet](./docs/google-sheet-import.md).

 ```csharp
 // replace with your Google sheet identifier